 - You acted with corrupt9 intent10 to persuade the witness or person to agree that the bribe will unlawfully influence the testimony or information that they would give.

-Stephanie has been charged with drug possession and drug trafficking.
-She goes over to see her neighbor, who she knows has been called as a key witness in her trial, and promises to give him a large cut of her drug profits if he leaves town and does not show up at the trial.
+She goes over to see her neighbor, who she knows has been called as a key witness in her trial and promises to give him a large cut of her drug profits if he leaves town and does not show up at the trial.

 Penal Code §138(b):

 (a) You were a witness or about to be called as a witness;